 Tracking your numbers

-When you’re assigning Johnny.Decimal numbers to different types of objects, you need to know that the number is unique.
+When you’re assigning new Johnny.Decimal numbers to different types of files and objects, you need to know that the number is unique.

 When you’re saving all sorts of items in your system, you won’t always remember where they are.
 Did you save the office contract in your email, or your shared drive?
 You might look in your drive, not see the contract, and think you didn’t save it.